Athletics: Pearson sublime, Harrison squeaks into final

 Harrison's problems started as she hit the first hurdle and dropped to seventh and it was only her detemination and class that saw her get back into contention to fight her way back to third and just make the final.

+"Unfortunately I hit the first hurdle and I just had to readjust.
+I had to tell myself not to panic because I've done the training," said the 25-year-old.

+"I've run the world record in this stadium so I was capable of making up for the error.
+I didn't hurt myself so I'm fine.
+I can't worry about one performance.
+I've done a lot of work so I have to trust that."

-Victory went to her veteran compatriot Dawn Harper-Nelson, the 33-year-old 2008 Olympic champion looking in remarkable shape as she won the race and then promptly performed a cartwheel in delight.
+Victory went to her veteran compatriot Dawn Harper-Nelson, the 33-year-old 2008 Olympic champion who celebrated with a spectacular cartwheel.

-Ali's compatiot Christine Manning produced a faultless display in her semi to progress in 12.71 sec but the opposite was the case of Williams.
+Another American Christine Manning produced a faultless display in her semi to progress in 12.71 sec but the opposite was the case of Williams who hit the first hurdle and unlike Harrison never recovered her composure.

-The Jamaican, who had looked in great shape in the morning heats, was never at the races after hitting the first hurdle and clattered several more to round off a disappointing defence of her title.